davidgussler/vhdl_lib/README.md

 was not the point of this project...
 It would take far more time than I want to dedicate to do the verification work required for me to feel "very confident" that these work as intended.
-This project was stareted because I wanted to learn about the RISC-V architecture and have an interesting final product in the end.
+This project was stareted because I wanted to learn about the RISC-V architecture and have a somewhat interesting final product in the end.